Buses

 See caption for picture information.
 Side view showing its extreme length.

 Double-deck buses in London's Oxford Street, as seen from the top deck of another double-deck bus.
 If these had all been articulated buses there would not have been enough road space to carry them!
-(London buses are around 12 metres long whilst artics are about 18 metres in length.)
+(London's double deck buses are around 10.5 - 11.3 metres long whilst articulated buses are usually 18 metres in length.)
 In 1992 a British built tri-axle bus was trialed in London before being exported to Hong Kong.
 However at 15 metres in length it was so long that at some road junctions it could not turn the corners so had to follow alternative routes.

 It is generally accepted that the longest "rigid" (ie: not articulated) buses will have multiple axles (either three or four) and be 15 metres in length.
 These come in both single and double deck variants - the latter often feature two staircases and three sets of passenger doors.

-In London the front doors are usually used for boarding and the centre doors for alighting whilst most other British towns and cities use buses with just one combined entrance and exit doorway at the front.
-Elsewhere globally many towns and especially the larger cities use buses which have two or even more doorways, often with them all being for both boarding and alighting passengers.
+In London most buses use the front doors for boarding and the centre doors for alighting whilst most other British towns and cities use buses with just one combined entrance and exit doorway at the front.
+Outside the UK many towns and especially the larger cities use buses which have two or even more doorways, sometimes with them all being for both boarding and alighting passengers.

 http://commons.wikimedia.org/wiki/File:NEOMAN_A39_2007-03-15.jpg.